-Elli’s Lyme-like illness started when she was travelling in India with a friend from church in 2015 and they both became sick.
-She says when she knew they’d somehow contracted Lyme, some time later, she did some research and found there’d been a Lyme outbreak in India at the same time they’d been there – in the same area near Kerala.
+Elli’s illness started when she was travelling in India with a friend from church in 2015 and they both became sick.
+She says later on when she knew they’d somehow contracted Lyme disease, she did some research and found there’d been a Lyme outbreak in India at the same time they’d been there – in the same area near Kerala.

 “It was around the end of 2013 and the start of 2014 in Kerala.
 They had an outbreak there.
 I started feeling very unwell and so I came back home.
 Then I had a few stressful events going on including getting fired from my job and then, my husband – who was just my partner at the time – got deployed away from where we were living and we had just bought a house,” says Elli.

 “So, I was like extremely stressed but I still didn’t get sick straight away.
 I was pretty depressed and then one night, I woke up – I’d gone to bed at 4:00pm in the afternoon because I was just so tired for some reason and I couldn’t stay awake,” she adds.

 “I put myself to bed and I had the air conditioning on because it was so hot and I woke up about maybe nine at night and I just wasn’t breathing and I couldn’t get myself to breathe!
 No matter what I did, I kept falling over and I couldn’t work out what was going on.”

 “I was like, maybe it’s just in my head?
 So, I kept trying to breathe but nothing I did would get enough oxygen in.
 I was pretty brave back then – I didn’t have much anxiety about it then – so I just drove all the way to my parents’ house because I had no inhaler and I was literally suffocating the whole way there.”

 “My parents gave me an inhaler and put me over steam and I had a paper bag to use.
 They laid me on my stomach and I got better, but this problem with breathing just kept happening more and more frequently.
 I would have these breathing episodes.